In this two part series, Artisan Creative’s President Katty Douraghy shares her thoughts on the methods needed to conduct a successful job search.

 - Reading LinkedIn profiles and company reviews

-- Learning about products you are interested in
+- Learning about the products you are interested in

 - Join the company’s LinkedIn page, Facebook group or Twitter page to research their products and their culture